Faculty Appointments, Promotion, and Tenure

 _________________________

-While there is some overlap between tracks, faculty may request to change tracks with the Department Chair's approval.
+While there may be some overlap between tracks, faculty can request a track change with approval from the Department Chair.

 Timeline and Expectations